Aeliot-Tm/osticket-ai-auto-dept-transfer/README.md

 ### Internal Notes

-Each operation is recorded as an internal note:
+Each operation is recorded as an internal note using poster `AI Department Detector`:
-- Successful transfer: target department and reason
+- Successful transfer: target department, reason, and (if enabled) analyzed file contents.
-- No matches: information that no keywords were found
+- No matches or errors: reason plus (if enabled) analyzed file contents.
-- Errors: details for debugging
+- In all cases, ignored files (too large, unsupported, no text, or read errors) are listed with reasons.

 ## Requirements